starknet-edu/counter-workshop/README.md

 - Define a variant named `CounterIncreased` in the `Event` enum.
 - Defining the `value` variable within the `CounterIncrease` struct.
 - Emit the event in the `increase_counter()` function with the new value, once the `counter` value has been incremented.
+- Make them public to grant the test suite access.

 ### Verification